-Telephone the Practice between the hours of 1030-1230, Monday-Friday.
+Telephone the Practice between the hours of 1030-1230, Monday-Friday and specify each item

 This means you won’t have to visit the surgery or make an appointment to see the doctor or practice nurse every time you need more medicine.
-Talk to your doctor, local pharmacist or practice nurse to find out more about repeat dispensing.
+Talk to your doctor, or practice nurse to find out more about repeat dispensing.
 You will still need to have your medication reviewed at least once a year

 Due to the very high number of prescriptions processed it is difficult to process urgent requests.
 Please help us by ensuring you leave adequate time, at least 48 hours, before you run out of medication particularly around holiday periods.